snoww/loa-logs/README.md

 This project is an opinionated flavor of [LOA Details](https://github.com/lost-ark-dev/loa-details) by Herysia and Mathi, but should share very similar user interfaces and settings.
 The packet sniffing is still done by LOA Details' [`meter-core`](https://github.com/lost-ark-dev/meter-core) under the hood, but the data processing is done using Rust.
 There are future plans to port the packet sniffing part to Rust as well.

-A top priority of this project was to make sure the hell raiding expereince is optimized.
+This project was tailored specifically with hell-raiding in mind.

 ## Download
 [https://github.com/snoww/loa-logs/releases](https://github.com/snoww/loa-logs/releases)